 There are roughly 25-35 sundried tomatoes in one cup; a precise number is difficult to provide as the size of the tomatoes will vary.

-If you need a substitute for sundried tomatoes then your best alternative is to use tomatoes.
-As you’d expect, the same tomato flavor will be provided; however, with all the alternatives you’ll find the texture and flavor intensity will vary.
-For those that don’t enjoy sundried tomatoes, that is probably a good thing.
+If you need a substitute for sun dried tomatoes, then your best alternative is to use semi dried tomatoes, canned whole tomatoes, or tomato paste.
+All the alternatives will have a different texture and the flavor intensity will vary.
+For those that don’t enjoy sundried tomatoes, this may be a good thing.
 Your soups and sauces will have a milder flavor profile.